Zilliqa/ZRC/zrcs/zrc-5.md

 ### A. Naming of transition

-For a contract that wishes to conditionally or unconditionally accept ZIL, it should implement a transition named `AddFumds`.
+For a contract that wishes to conditionally or unconditionally accept ZIL, it should implement a transition named `AddFunds`.

 ### B. Mandatory instruction